+Safety:

-Safety: Review of the safety data demonstrates that treatment with SCH 697243 (2800 BAU) was well tolerated with no deaths, anaphylactic shock or life-threatening events.
-The most frequently reported treatment-related adverse events were as expected, early occurring, transient, self-limited local application site reactions of the mouth, throat, and ear (primarily oral pruritus, throat irritation, ear pruritus, paraesthesia oral, and mouth edema).
-The majority of the local application site reactions were reported by subjects in the SCH 697243 group (63.4% versus 12.4% in the placebo group), and were considered mild or moderate in severity.
+Review of the safety data demonstrates that treatment with SCH 697243 (2800 BAU) was well tolerated with no deaths, anaphylactic shock or life-threatening events.
+The most frequently reported treatment-related adverse events were as expected, early occurring, transient, self-limited local application site reactions of mouth, throat, and ear (primarily oral pruritus, throat irritation, stomatitis [note: stomatitis is the preferred term; however, these events were mild and described as redness or irritation under the tongue], ear pruritus, and mouth edema).
+The majority of the local application site reactions were reported by subjects in the SCH 697243 group (60.0% versus 8.3% in the placebo group), and were considered mild or moderate in severity.
 These events are the common events that have been seen in previous trials with sublingual grass AIT.

-Nineteen subjects (4%) discontinued during the treatment period because of AEs, 11 subjects (5%) in the SCH 697243 group, 8 (4%) in the placebo group, and 1 subject not randomized to any treatment.
-Seven subjects (2 subjects in the SCH 697243 group and 5 subjects in the placebo group) reported SAEs (9 events in 7 subjects) during the study.
-All SAEs, except for one (reported by a subject on placebo), were considered to be unlikely related to study drug.
+Nineteen subjects (5%) discontinued during the treatment period because of AEs, 13 subjects (7%) in the SCH 697243 group, 5 (3%) in the placebo group, and 1 subject not randomized to any treatment.
+Five subjects (4 subjects in the placebo group and 1 subject not randomized to any treatment) reported SAEs (4 events in 4 subjects) during the treatment period.
+All SAEs were considered to be unlikely related to study drug.